Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

-Euphorbia Pallas: a description of where the species grows
+Euphorbia Pallas: description of where species grow

-Euphorbia Pallas than the composition is useful
+Euphorbia Pallas - benefits of the composition

 At the root of the plant you can find: